semuconsulting/PyGPSClient/README.md

 1. Graphview widget showing current satellite reception (signal-to-noise ratio).
 1. Mapview widget with location marker, showing either a static Mercator world map, or an optional dynamic web-based map downloaded via a MapQuest API (requires an Internet connection and free
 [MapQuest API Key](https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register)).
-1. Data logging in parsed, binary and hexadecimal formats.
+1. Data logging in parsed, binary, hexadecimal string and tabulated hexadecimal formats (NB. only binary datalogs can be re-read by `pygpsclient`'s parser).
 1. Track recording in GPX format.
 1. UBX Configuration Dialog, with the ability to send a variety of UBX configuration commands to u-blox GNSS devices.
 This includes the facility to add **user-defined commands or command sequences** - see instructions under [installation](#installation) below.